scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### `signature` Field - Additional Information {#certsign}

-For security reasons, SCION uses a custom list of acceptable signature algorithms.
-This list of acceptable signature algorithms is specified in the `signature` field.
-The list currently only contains the ECDSA signature algorithm (defined in [X962](https://webstore.ansi.org/standards/ascx9/ansix9621998)).
-However, the list might be extended in the future.
+For security reasons, SCION uses a custom list of acceptable signature algorithms which is specified in the `signature` field.
+The list currently only contains the ECDSA signature algorithm (defined in [X962](https://webstore.ansi.org/standards/ascx9/ansix9621998)) although this may be extended in future.

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.

-**Important:** The accepted cryptographic algorithms listed in this document are the only currently accepted cryptographic algorithms.
-SCION implementations MUST reject cryptographic algorithms not found in the list.
+**Important:** SCION implementations MUST reject cryptographic algorithms not found in this list.

 The only accepted curves for ECDSA are: